2014 National League Championship Series: Game 5

 Game 5 was a rematch of Game 1 starters Madison Bumgarner and Adam Wainwright.
 The Cardinals got to Bumgarner first, scoring a run after two walks and a Jon Jay double in the top of the third.
 The Giants responded in the bottom of the third when Joe Panik hit a two-run home run to right field, the Giants' first home run since Brandon Belt's game winner in Game 2 of the NLDS, a drought that lasted six games and 242 plate appearances.
 The Giants' lead didn't last long, as Bumgarner gave up home runs to Matt Adams and Tony Cruz in the top of the fourth.
 Both starters settled down as Bumgarner retired the final 13 batters he faced, and Wainwright retired his final 10 straight.
 The Cardinals carried a 3–2 lead into the eighth inning and brought in Pat Neshek to hold the lead.
 Pinch hitter Michael Morse knocked a home run to left to tie the game at 3–3.
 Neshek retired the next three batters.
 In the top of the ninth, Santiago Casilla gave up a single and two walks, leading manager Bruce Bochy to bring in Jeremy Affeldt, who retired Oscar Taveras (in what would be his final at-bat before his death 10 days later in a car accident) to escape the jam.

 In the bottom of the ninth, the Cardinals brought in Michael Wacha, who put two runners on before giving up a 3-run walk-off home run to Travis Ishikawa that clinched the pennant for the Giants, sending San Francisco to its third World Series appearance in five seasons.
 Ishikawa's home run was the first to send a National League team to the World Series since Giants' Bobby Thomson's Shot Heard 'Round the World in 1951.
 Ishikawa's home run was the first ever to end an NLCS and the fourth to end any LCS, after Chris Chambliss (1976 ALCS), Aaron Boone (2003 ALCS), and Magglio Ordonez (2006 ALCS).
 All previous pennant winners on a walk off home run, including Thomson's, lost the World Series.
 It was the first walk off of any kind to end the NLCS since an RBI single by San Francisco Giant center fielder Kenny Lofton in Game 5 of the 2002 NLCS, which was coincidentally against the Cardinals.

+Fox Sports play-by-play commentator Joe Buck's call of "...the Giants win the pennant!" on Ishikawa's home run mimicked Russ Hodges' call of Thomson's pennant-winning home run, occurring 63 years and 13 days apart from each other.